Vases, Urns, & Ginger Jars

 The vase is a remarkable example of cross-cultural artistic exchange.

-• Pair Antique Wedgwood Black Basalt Vases England Late 18th Century Circa 1775
+• Pair Antique Wedgwood Black Basalt Vases England c1775

 $5,800.00

-This exceptional pair of antique black basalt vases was made by Wedgwood & Bentley in the late 18th century, circa 1775.
+This fine pair of antique black basalt vases was made by Wedgwood & Bentley in the late 18th century, circa 1775.

 The vases are sculpted in deep solid relief with bacchanalian boys in lively motion, a classical motif symbolizing liberation from societal order and the tension between chaos and control.